Skip to content

 • Q2b: Can you count each instance? → No, occurs almost continuously

 Answer: Partial Interval.
 Use 15-second intervals.
-Mark any interval where scripting occurred.
+Mark any interval where vocal disruption occurred.
 You accept overestimation because you’re conservative about improvement.
+Hand-raising frequency is reported alongside on the same report so the team can see the replacement skill grow as the disruption shrinks.

 Example 4: On-Task Behavior